 - 1. Visit the district website at www.hdsb.org and click on FOCUS Login in the upper right corner. - 2.
-At the FOCUS login screen click on "Parents: Forgot Password?" - 3.
-ABOVE the FOCUS logo click "Click Here to Request Access to the Parent Portal". - 4.
-Choose: [ I DO NOT have an Account Registered on the Parent Portal but my child is Actively Enrolled ] - 5.
-Enter the required information and click Submit. - 6.
+At the FOCUS login screen click on "Parents: Click Here to Create a New Account." - 3.
+Choose: [I DO NOT have an Account Registered on the Parent Portal but my child is Actively Enrolled] - 4.
+Enter the required information and click Submit. - 5.
 You will need to obtain your child's Student ID from one of their recent report cards.
-If you are unable to find it, the school can help you with this. - 7.
-Enter the Student ID and your child's date of birth. - 8.
-If you would like to add an additional child, you can make that choice or click [ I am FINISHED adding students CREATE MY ACCOUNT ] - 9.
+If you are unable to find it, the school can help you with this. - 6.
+Enter the Student ID and your child's date of birth. - 7.
+If you would like to add an additional child, you can make that choice or click [I am FINISHED adding students CREATE MY ACCOUNT] - 8.
 Write down or print the page with your Username and Password on it and visit the school with a valid government issued Photo ID for verification.